 - use the '--deep' flag to sign the whole bundle (or sign each item individually)

-- use a custom 'entitlements' file while signing, enabling whatever features the standalone may need (camera access, microphone access, etc): https://developer.apple.com/documentation/bundleresources/entitlements
+- use a custom 'entitlements' file while signing, enabling whatever features the standalone may need (camera access, microphone access, etc).
+See the bottom of this article for an explanation of some of the entitlements we recommend using, and refer to this Apple documentation for even more information: https://developer.apple.com/documentation/bundleresources/entitlements

-- Upload your software to the Apple notary service using 'xcrun altool': https://developer.apple.com/documentation/xcode/notarizing_your_app_before_distribution/customizing_the_notarization_workflow#3087734
+- Upload your software to the Apple notary service using 'xcrun altool'.
+We recommend using a DMG or zip to distribute your standalone: https://developer.apple.com/documentation/xcode/notarizing_your_app_before_distribution/customizing_the_notarization_workflow#3087734

 - After successful notarization, 'staple' the returned ticket to your standalone using 'xcrun stapler': https://developer.apple.com/documentation/xcode/notarizing_your_app_before_distribution/customizing_the_notarization_workflow#3087720